AndColla/Arduino_ArtNetNode_DMX/README.md

 ## TODO
 - Use the EEPROM memory to store the settigs of the node
 - Create a web interface to change the settings
-- Check Net, Subnet and Universe of the artnet packet
 - Clean up the code